Nena2024/CoffeeChaos/README.md

 Game title: Coffee Chaos
 “In this game, player needs to serve different coffee orders.
 The game is focusing on attention and accuracy.”

-Platform:
+  - Platform:
  This game is designed for Windows 10 and above.

-Gameplay:
+ - Gameplay:
- 1- Objective:
+   Objective:
     “The goal is to taking more orders in a specific time.”
-2- Controls:
+ - Controls:
     Mouse
-3- Features:
+ - Features:
-  -All art was created by me using Photoshop.
+    All art was created by me using Photoshop.
-  -Created related animations in Photoshop.
+    Created related animations in Photoshop.

 Development information:
  - Engine:
   “This game was developed in Unity using C# for scripting.”

  - Contributions:
    I handled all programming, and UI design.

 Issues:
    As this game is my final graduation assignment it is yet unfinished.
 The tutorial part is finished by now.
 The other parts are yet under programming.

 Challenges:
  - First-time Experience: This project marked my first time creating an animation using frame-by-frame images, introducing a steep learning curve.